TheMarex/prosem/Niklaus/RandomWalk.md

 From the fact that we have finite many states, we see that for a markov chain of infinite size, we are going to visit at least one state infinitely often.
 This property is called {\em recurrence}.

-If we know a recurrent state $a$, we can compute the expected value of how often we visit another state $x$ before we return to $a$.
+If we know a recurrent state $a$, we can compute the expected value of how often we visit all other states before we return to $a$.
 In this case we can write that as vector $\nu$.
 We can proof that $\nu \cdot P = \nu$.

 If we norm $\nu$ we get our stationary distribution.